-Keep your child in a forward-facing car seat with a harness until he or she reaches the top height or weight limit allowed by your car seat's manufacturer.
-Once your child outgrows the forward-facing car seat with a harness, it's time to travel in a booster seat, but still in the back seat.
+Keep your child in a FORWARD-FACING car seat (either a "convertible" or "combination") with a harness until your child reaches the top height or weight limit allowed by the car seat's manufacturer.
+Many forward-facing seats must be used with a top tether.

+A combination seat converts from a 5-point harness into a booster seat when your child is ready.
+Once your child outgrows the forward-facing car seat with a harness, it is time to travel in a BOOSTER SEAT, but still in the back seat.